You’re about to start your in vitro fertilization (IVF) journey — or perhaps you’re already on it. But you’re not alone — about

 - Do low-impact exercises like swimming, walking, or yoga.

 Preparing for and getting through IVF will likely be one of the most challenging experiences of your life.
-It can be made easier if you don’t let it control the next 28 or so days.

 There’s a lot to be said for mind over matter and making the most of uncomfortable, painful, and inconvenient situations.
 This is one of them.